Client

 Each gallery is a testament to the power of immersive storytelling.
 Through six interactive galleries, the museum invites visitors both to witness and participate.
 Upon entry, visitors are greeted by a panoramic, 15-meter-long screen.
 Our animations highlight famous faces and voices, and depict the daily events of this dynamic seaside space.

-We also created some unique guides: an animated donkey and yes, a flock of seagulls.
+We also created some unique guides: an animated donkey and, yes, a flock of seagulls.
 The characters guide visitors through the whole exhibition, blending high-level narration with intricate details to ensure an engaging journey through Blackpool history.

 The Magic Gallery innovates with four AV screens embedded in a shelving unit.
-The solution combines physical objects, such as dice, playing cards and illusion boxes, with digital depth, including films of legendary magicians like Tommy Cooper and Sooty.
+The solution combines physical objects, such as dice, playing cards, and illusion boxes, with digital depth, including films of legendary magicians like Tommy Cooper and Sooty.
 Here, magic and technology intertwine to create the illusion of 3D space within the screens, offering a glimpse into the craft without revealing its secrets.

-A standout feature is the “Pepper’s Ghost” animation technique, which brings drag cabaret artists Funny Girls and other iconic performers to life — yet another innovative touch that fosters connection with Blackpool’s vibrant cast of characters.
+A standout feature is the “Pepper’s Ghost” animation technique, which brings drag cabaret artists Funny Girls and other iconic performers to life, yet another innovative touch that fosters connection with Blackpool’s vibrant cast of characters.

 In the Illuminations section, our worktable interactive displays invite visitors to practice the art of illumination.
 Riffing on Blackpool’s iconic promenade lights, these elements seamlessly merge a history lesson with hands-on creativity.
-Here, visitors can listen to and learn from the creators, design illuminations and discover the history and magic of the UK’s oldest and greatest free light show.

 Impact